 Lighting plays a crucial role in photography.
 It can bring a photograph to life, it can generate effects, including spectacular shadows or silhouettes, or it may have a distinctly negative influence by creating unwanted glare and reflections.

 This is a quick guide to introduce the beginner to one of the most important aspects in photography: lighting.
-The guide is in three parts.
+The guide is broken down into three parts.
 Part 1 talks about hard and soft light, part 2 looks at natural and artificial light, and part 3 examines light intensity and depth of field.

 Part 1: Hard and Soft Light